jamesrep/yellowpanel/README.md

+.
+James Dickson 20190215 .

 # yellowpanel
 Kibana plugin to list Elasticsearch tasks and cancel specific or all tasks at once.
 Basically used as a template for new kibana plugins.

 # Install